How to protect your UK savings from inflation

 You only have to look back over the last few decades to see the effects of inflation.
 For example, in 1970 £1 was able to buy 10 loaves of bread.
 Fast-forward to 1980 and this had fallen to three loaves.
 By 2020, £1 could buy you just one loaf of bread.
 This is the result of inflation and the fall in purchasing power over time.

-While the Bank of England has said it expects inflation to come down later this year, it’s still much higher than the target rate of 2%.
-So what does this mean for your finances?
+While the Bank of England expects inflation to be back to normal levels by 2025, the current rate remains much higher than the 2% target.
+So, what does this mean for your finances?
 Let’s look at this in more detail.

 You may already be feeling the impact of inflation on your general living expenses.
 Costs for items such as DIY materials and savoury snacks have risen substantially over the past year.
-This, coupled with high energy and fuel costs, means you may have less money left over from your wages at the end of the month.
+This, coupled with high energy and fuel costs, could leave you with less money from your wages at the end of the month.
 And if your salary is rising by less than the rate of inflation, you will see a fall in the ‘real’ value of your pay.
 Those people already living on a small income are likely to feel the pinch more acutely.

 How to protect savings from inflation in the UK

-With inflation still high, it’s more important than ever to protect your savings from the effects of rising prices.
+With the cost of living crisis ongoing, it is important to protect your savings from the effects of rising prices.
+But how do you guard savings against inflation?
 While we can’t promise you’ll be able to ‘beat inflation’ with savings, anything you can do to mitigate its impact and increase your buying power is always worthwhile.

 If you’re wondering what to do with your savings during times of high inflation, here are some strategies that may help.
 The best approach for you will of course depend on your financial situation, savings goals and appetite for risk, so do seek expert advice if you’re unsure.